LaBargeLab/IQR_test/README.md

 ## Readme

-Here we provide provide R functions to quantify the loss of stoichiometry for protein complexes in omics data as explained in the STAR Protocols paper XYZ.
+Here we provide provide R functions to quantify the loss of stoichiometry for protein complexes in omics data as explained in the STAR Protocols paper.

 ## Example work flow

-Let's prepare the workspace
+Prepare the workspace

 ```r
 library(readr)